-- Applications for summer Internships are due Thursday, March 21 at noon.
+- Applications for IAP Internships are due Friday, October 18 at noon.

-- Applications for spring Internships are accepted on a rolling basis.
+- Applications for semester-time Internships are accepted on a rolling basis.

 - Important: If your Internship involves research such as surveys, tests, observation of public behavior, or the study of instructional strategies, then read and act on this.

 Before beginning your application, please carefully review the program overview and information on eligibility, timeline and the selection process at http://web.mit.edu/mitpsc/whatwedo/internshipsandfellowships/index.html

 Proceed with this application only if you can answer yes to each of the following questions:

 - Will you be available for an in-person interview/phone interview if off-campus?

 - Do you accept the program rules and requirements and will you be able to fulfill them?

 - Are you in good academic and ethical standing at MIT?

 - Have you checked that your project does not contravene MIT’s travel policy and travel warnings?: http://informit.mit.edu/epr/3.1travel_risk.html and http://informit.mit.edu/epr/3.0travel.html

 |Tuesday, November 12||Offers emailed to successful applicants|